Norman Alfred Seckold

-Having regard to the size of the Group and the nature of its activities,the Board has three directorsall of whom have been, or are, involved in the management of the Group or are substantial shareholders in the Company and are therefore not considered independent.
+Having regard to the size of the Group and the nature of its activities, the Board has five directors three of whom are, involved in the management of the Group or are substantial shareholders in the Company and are therefore not considered independent.
 The names of the directors of the Company in office at the date of this report and their length of service are as follows:

 Although the Group does not follow Recommendation 2.4, it is the Board’s opinion that all directors bring to the Board their independent judgement, irrespective of whether they are independent or not.

 Norman Seckold, a non-independent director, holds the office of Chairman and therefore, to this extent, the Group does not follow Recommendation 2.5.
 However, having regard to the size of the Group and the nature of its activities, the appointment of more directors is not warranted and the Board considers that Norman Seckold best serves the office of Chairman due to his extensive experience in the industry.

 Recommendation 2.5 is followed in part because the Chairman does not also hold the position of Chief Executive Officer.

 Directors’ induction and education

 In accordance with Recommendation 2.6 the Company encourages directors to continue their professional development to assist them in performing their role effectively and has a policy to provide each new director or officer with a copy of the following documents: